dthanh142/bc-interop/SETUP.md

 ## Stellar
-No local node is needed
+Uses public node, no local node is needed

 ### To run with local node instead of public node
 Run a docker container and map port 8000 for REST requests.